Skip to content

 1. The web client performs a WebSocket protocol Upgrade HTTP request to an endpoint of the application registered at Industrial IoT Gateway.

-2. Industrial IoT Gateway evaluates the session headers and the called application endpoint.
+2. Industrial IoT Gateway evaluates the session headers and the requested application endpoint.

 3. Industrial IoT Gateway creates a WebSocket web client connection to the targeted endpoint.